-We seek a just and equitable New Jersey where people of all races and communities have equal access to opportunities and are able to thrive and achieve their full potential.
+We seek a just and equitable New Jersey where people of all races and communities have equitable access to opportunities to thrive.

 In 2016, the Dodge Foundation began its equity journey in earnest, culminating in a strategic plan centered on a vision for an equitable New Jersey.
 In 2020, as mobilizations for racial justice swept the country and the pandemic abruptly exposed the devastating impacts of structural racism and inequity on people’s lives, we answered the call of these crises to imagine a new way and then to put action to our words.
 We knew that it was time to change ourselves inside and out–to more deeply center racial equity and justice in all aspects of our work, to transform our philanthropic approaches to be more just and regenerative and to shift more power to those who are closest to the harms and solutions to structural racism and inequity.
 As our transformation continues, we have embraced a learning mindset and committed ourselves to investing in and taking guidance from networks, movements, organizations, and leaders who are on the front lines of this work to address the root cause and repair of structural racism and inequity.

 We are deeply grateful to the many people and organizations with whom we have partnered; we are energized by what we have learned and have been able to accomplish since we began this pivotal shift.
 For example:

 - In 2020 and 2021, we quickly mobilized rapid-response resources to support our grantees in the midst of overlapping crises that required us–as many across philanthropy experienced–to be more nimble, expansive, collaborative and creative.
 We continue to practice new grantmaking approaches that emphasize simplified and less time-consuming processes and unrestricted support.

 - In 2021, we launched Imagine a New Way grants to organizations using strategic tools to address root causes and repair of structural racism and to create just systems and tackle barriers to equity in New Jersey.